Rules

 • Ninety per cent of all members of a choir, except the conductor, must be amateurs (i.e. those who do not earn their main livelihood as singers).

-• The Musical Director reserves the right to join two classes or to cancel a class if he feels that there are insufficient entries.
+• The Musical Director reserves the right to join two categories or to cancel a category if he feels that there are insufficient

-• The Musical Director reserves the right to refuse entry to any choir to any class.
-The Musical Director reserves the right to add to or alter these rules.
+• The Musical Director reserves the right to refuse entry to any choir to any category.
+The Musical director reserves the right to add to or alter these rules.

-• In no circumstances shall any person (other than authorised officials) be allowed on the stage or backstage during any class.
+• In no circumstances shall any person (other than authorised officials) be allowed on the stage or backstage during any category.

 • The Festival Organisers and the Musical Director accept no legal responsibility whatsoever in respect of anything pertaining to a choir’s participation in the Festival.

-• Submission of an entry form and participation in the Festival implies acceptance of all the Competition Rules and Regulations.
+• Submission of an entry form and participation in the festival implies acceptance of all the Competition Rules and

-All rights regarding the audio and audio-visual recordings of the event (“Recordings”) as well as their exploitation are herewith being granted by the choir/artists exclusively to Musicaficta.
-All rights granted to Musicaficta hereunder may be exploited by Musicaficta in perpetuity without any limitation as to time, territory and/or manner of exploitation free of any rights of third parties.
-Without limiting the generality of the foregoing, this includes in particular the following exclusive rights in the Recordings which can also be transferred by Musicaficta to a third party at Musicaficta discretion.
-Musicaficta shall be exclusively entitled to reproduce the Recordings wholly or partly by way of producing vinyl discs, music cassettes, compact discs, DATs, Mini Discs, Digital Compact Cassettes or other sound carriers and by producing video cassettes, picture discs, compact disc videos, DVDs or other audio-visual carriers or other data carriers or by means of other technical devices and to sell or otherwise distribute these reproductions by retail, wholesale or other distribution channels such as clubs, mail order or TV-response.
-This also includes the right to exploit the Recordings in the context of online and especially internet applications of any kind and of any system, regardless of the way of transmission and business model, and to use, upload and distribute these Recordings in data bases, networks (e.g. internet and all its services) or anything similar of any kind and especially to disseminate and transmit these Recordings to users of databases/networks via cable or other ways of transmission for the purpose of perception and/or reproduction and/ or distribution against payment or free of charge.
-This also includes the right to publicly perform or broadcast the Recordings by private or public broadcast stations, including digital radio services, via cable, satellite or other technical transmission services either against payment or free of charge (including the right to collect in Musicaficta own name broadcast fees accruing in connection with the public performance or broadcast of the Recordings).
-Musicaficta rights also include the right to edit and/or alter the Recordings (e.g. by producing mixes or remixes), to couple the Recordings with other recordings (e.g. with recordings of other artists) and the right to release and sell the Recordings on so-called “special product” audio or audio-visual carriers.
-Furthermore, Musicaficta shall be entitled to grant synchronization rights in the Recordings for movies, videos, TV and/or movie commercials, image films etc., to translate them into other languages, to use them for multimedia purposes of any kind or to rearrange them in any other way (e.g. to create remixes or do sampling).
-This also includes the exclusive right to use the Recordings in PC software as well as other and also interactive multimedia productions (incl. so called “websites”) for goods, services and advertising purposes of any kind.
-Finally, this includes the non-exclusive right to use the choir’s/artist’s name as well as images of the choir/artist in the context of the exploitation and the advertising and promotion measures mentioned above.
-Musicaficta does not pay any money to the artist for the exclusive grant of rights mentioned above.
-The artist accepts explicitly that the positive promotion effect resulting from an exploitation of the Recordings by Musicaficta represents an adequate return service for this transfer of rights.
-In case of a commercial release of the Recordings on CD, the parties will negotiate separately in good faith about an adequate royalty to be payable to Artist according to standard business practice.
+All rights relating to the audio and audiovisual recordings of the event (‘Recordings’) and their exploitation are granted by the choir/artists exclusively to Musicaficta.
+All rights granted here to Musicaficta may be exploited by Musicaficta in perpetuity without any limitation of time, territory and/or mode of exploitation, free from any rights of third parties.
+Without limiting the generality of the foregoing, this includes in particular the following exclusive rights to the Recordings which may also be transferred by Musicaficta to third parties at Musicaficta’s discretion.
+Musicaficta shall have the exclusive right to reproduce the Recordings, in whole or in part, by producing records on vinyl, CD, DVD, in digital format or other media, and to sell or otherwise distribute such reproductions through retail, wholesale or other distribution channels such as clubs, mail order or telesales.
+This also includes the right to exploit the Recordings in the context of online applications and in particular the internet of any kind and any system, irrespective of the mode of transmission and the business model, and to use, upload and distribute the Recordings in databases, networks (e.g. YouTube) or anything similar of any kind whatsoever and in particular to disseminate and transmit the Recordings to users of databases/networks via cable or other means of transmission for the purpose of perception and/or reproduction and/or distribution against payment or free of charge.
+This also includes the right to publicly perform or transmit the Recordings by public or private radio stations, including digital radio services, cable, satellite or other technical transmission services, whether paid or free of charge (including the right to collect on behalf of Musicaficta the transmission rights accrued in relation to the public performance or broadcasting of the Recordings).
+This also includes the exclusive right to use the Recordings in PC software and in other multimedia productions, including interactive ones (including websites) for goods, services and advertising purposes of any kind.
+Finally, this includes the non-exclusive right to use the name of the choir/artist and images of the choir/artist in the context of the exploitation and the advertising and promotional measures mentioned above.
+Musicaficta does not pay the artist any sum of money for the exclusive granting of the above rights.
+The artist explicitly accepts that the positive promotional effect deriving from the exploitation of the Recordings by Musicaficta represents an adequate return service for this transfer of rights.
+In the case of commercial publication of the Recordings on CD or multimedia support, the parties will negotiate separately and in good faith an adequate royalty to be paid to the Artist according to standard commercial practice.

 9 – Accommodation